Ethra8/history_beyond_myth/README.md

 ### ARTHUR I PAGE
 Find the images displayed in this page, depending on the screen size:

-- **ALL SCREEN SIZES**:
+#### Header Image
-    1. **Header Image**: Portrait of young Count Arthur I of Brittany, son of Geeoffrey II of Brittany, rightful heir to King Richard "the Lionheart", extracted from the [6th membrane](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi_f006r) of the *roll chronicle of the Genealogy of the Kings of Britain* dated 1300-1340.
+Portrait of young Count Arthur I of Brittany, son of Geeoffrey II of Brittany, rightful heir to King Richard "the Lionheart", extracted from the [6th membrane](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi_f006r) of the *roll chronicle of the Genealogy of the Kings of Britain* dated 1300-1340.
 The membrane depicts Henry II's sons and grandsons, one of his grandsons being Count Arthur I of Brittany.
 Source from the British Library, manuscript [Royal MS 14 B VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi).

         * **TABLETS AND LAPTOPS** (min.
 578px width): 150px width, 175px height
 ![image](https://englishgrows.com/history_beyond_myth/assets/images/Arthur-I_of_Brittany_150x175px.avif)